 Can a Nonprofit Have a Brokerage Account?

 Yes, nonprofit organizations can open their own brokerage accounts.
-Not only that, but we believe every nonprofit should have a brokerage account.
+Not only that, but maintaining a brokerage account is a key practice for helping to grow your nonprofit’s financial sustainability.

-While an individual or company may use an investment account to make a profit, the purpose of a nonprofit brokerage account is to earn more donations for the organization’s cause and attain greater financial sustainability.
-By soliciting stock donations and investing in low-risk, highly liquid investment strategies, you can grow your organization’s financial capacity to weather economic changes and devote more to your mission.
+While an individual or company may use an investment account to make a profit, the purpose of a nonprofit brokerage account is to have a greater impact by receiving and managing high-capacity gifts for the organization’s cause with the goal of greater financial sustainability.
+By asking for stock donations and investing in low-risk, highly liquid investment strategies, these non-cash gifts can help to grow your organization’s financial capacity to weather economic changes and devote more to your mission.

 Why Do Nonprofits Need Brokerage Accounts?